jainsushma/DevOps-Course-Starter/README.md

     f.
 Check azure app and the log-stream
 ```

-## CI/CD using Github Actions and Azure Infrastructure-as-Code (IaC)
+## CI/CD using Github Actions and Azure Infrastructure-as-Code (IaC) and Loggly
 ```bash
 - Log in to Azure:
     az login